ILNumerics: Syntax

 ILNumerics implements base functionality frequently needed for application development in technical areas: N-dimensional arrays, complex numbers, linear algebra, FFT and plotting controls (2D and 3D).
 The array classes are fully compatible with the array features of Matlab and numpy, including internal storage order, subarray creation, expansion, and advanced indexing.
 Higher level functionality is provided by toolboxes for interpolation, optimization, statistics, HDF5 and machine learning.
 The ILNumerics DSL is embedded into .NET.
 Computational algorithms are formulated using any CLI language.
-However, only C# and Visual Basic are officially supported.
+However, only C# is officially recommended.
 Due to the strong type system of the .NET framework algorithms created with ILNumerics are strongly typed.
 This deviates from the syntax of alternatives, which are often weakly typed and therefore easier to adopt.

 Graphics

+Array data is visualized as a smoothed, interpolated surface and as a heat map and both versions are combindly displayed.

 A scene graph is used in ILNumerics to realize graphical output.
-Interactive 2D and 3D plots are used in Windows Forms applications.
+Interactive 2D and 3D plots are used in WPF and Windows Forms applications.
 Hardware accelerated drawing is available via OpenGL.
-A software renderer is provided for legacy hardware, based on GDI+ and SVG.
+A fully featured software renderer is provided for legacy hardware, based on GDI+, SkiaSharp and SVG.

 IDE integration

+ILNumerics displays array debug data using flexible graphical options while stepping through the code.

-ILNumerics is distributed as an extension to Visual Studio.
+ILNumerics integrates into Visual Studio.
 It adds a tool window to the IDE for the graphical inspection of mathematical objects while stepping through user code.

 Performance

 Since ILNumerics comes as a CLI assembly, it targets Common Language Infrastructure (CLI) applications.
 Just like Java - those frameworks are often criticized for not being suitable for numerical computations.
 Reasons are the memory management by a garbage collector, the intermediate language execution and deficient optimizations by the compilers involved.
 ILNumerics approaches these limitations by performing loop unrolling, removal of bound checks on array accesses and cache optimizations.
 Further speed-up is gained by the auto-management of the memory of large array objects.
-Numerical operations are parallelized on multicore systems.
 Linear algebra routines rely on processor specific optimized versions of LAPACK and BLAS.

 ILNumerics arrays utilize the unmanaged heap for storing data.
 This way, the size of ILNumerics arrays is not limited by the CLR and interoperability with 3rd party libraries is improved.

+While these optimizations are suitable to bring algorithms performance on par with unmanaged languages, ILNumerics auto-parallelization adds significant advantage on a higher level of program granularity.
+The ability to auto-distribute whole array expressions onto parallel computing resources at runtime and the specific approach of ILNumerics in identifying parallel potential beyond simple loop bodies gains unique execution efficiency – at the same time removing optimization burden from the programmer.